 In those days, the most primary useful type of poison was arsenic, but there was not any predictable and reliable process to check the presence of poison.

 He was a pioneer to refine the prior process and created new useful techniques.
 He also discussed that technique in his first treatise.

 He is the most prominent and leading figure of the golden age of French medicine and toxicology.
 Orfila is known as one of the most respected and influential figures in crime history to deal with criminal cases with scientific facts.

 Mathieu Orfila was born on April 24, 1787, on the island of Minorca, Spain.
 He was not interested in his father’s work and stayed away from his father’s traditional work of merchant seafaring.

-He was not satisfied with this work and terminate that career as merchant seafaring when he was coming back from a voyage of Sicily, Egypt, and Sardinia.
-Subsequently, he ordered to studied medicine when he was only fifteen years old.
+He was not satisfied with this work and terminate that career as a merchant seafaring when he was coming back from a voyage of Sicily, Egypt, and Sardinia.
+Subsequently, he was ordered to study medicine when he was only fifteen years old.

 His fist prominent work entitled’’ Traité des poisons tirés des règnes minéral, végétal et animal; ou, Toxicologie générale’’ was first published in the year of 1814.

 After completing their graduation, he applied for the post of chemistry professor in a medical college in Spain but was rejected and at last he moved to France.